Can You Put Oil Based Paint Over Latex 2024 Guide

 8. Remove Tape

 Remove any tape you have added in the previous steps.
 People use tape on those areas of the latex where they don’t want to apply the oil-based paint.
-And some people just like that the primary surface of the latex should not be painted well but should have damps.
+Some people just like that the primary surface of the latex should not be painted well but should have damps.
 Use tape on those areas and then remove it after applying the paint layers to the required areas.

 How Can I Know Where the Paint is Oil Based?